RasmusHenriksson/Webbsakerhet/README.md

 `npm install`
 (downloads the proper dependencies for this repository)

-in the backend-API, create a new database table and pass in its connection string inside appsettings run the following commands when it's done `add-migration '(name)'`
+in the backend-API, create a new database table and pass in its connection string inside `SQL` in appsettings.
+You also have to insert your Connectionstring from Azure's key vault inside the `StorageAccount` section. run the following commands when it's done `add-migration '(name)'`
 `update-database`